Triang-jyed-driung/Adaptive-BVP/README.md

 ![Tangent](example_2.jpg)

 ## Examples
-The program is tested across five different examples.
+The program is tested across six different examples.
 Run `python BVPSolver.py` to show all the examples.

 Note: All following plots plot the difference of the computed solution and the real sulution.